The most expensive hand tool is not necessarily the best hand tool. Looking at the reputation of the maker is important. The country of origin is key.

 - The 13-inch span (before you add the wood jaws) is mounted on 12-inch on-center guide rods.
 See this PDF to make sure this rather large vise will fit under your bench.

 - Hardwood handle.
-Benchtop, where you mount it, should not be less than 1¾ inches thick.
+The benchtop, where you mount it, should not be less than 1¾ inches thick.

 - Not provided are #12 wood screws.